 Five of Magee’s eleven campaigns with Philadelphia saw him bat over .300.
-He collected a lot of Hits, six times finishing in the top five in the NL, and was a three time (in Philadelphia) RBI leader.
-In an era where Double and Triples were premium, Magee was the NL leader in 1914 while finishing second five seasons in a row (1906-10).
+He collected a lot of Hits, six times finishing in the top five in the NL, and was a three-time (in Philadelphia) RBI leader.
+In an era where Double and Triples were at a premium, Magee was the NL leader in 1914 while finishing second five seasons in a row (1906-10).
 With Triples, he finished second in the National League three times.

 All of this is impressive but it wasn’t all roses for Sherry Magee.

 Magee could very well have been the most miserable person of his era or maybe in the games history period.
 A notable grouch who seemed to be incapable of happiness, Magee had a dark cloud over him everywhere he went.
 Also a known hothead, Magee might be best known in baseball lore for knocking out an umpire unconscious after he was thrown out of a game.
 He was suspended for the rest of the year (later reduced to a month) but could you imagine a player like that in the social media era?Regardless of that, Magee was one of the greatest Philadelphia Phillies of all-time.
 Not that he would have smiled about it.